niu-lab/msisensor2-py/README.md

 ````
 source /your_dir/.bashrc; sh test/submit_test.sh TCGA-CRC
 ````
-The test result for TCGA-CRC is in ./test.
+The test result TCGA-CRC.txt for TCGA-CRC is in ./test.

 Contact